Second Sudanese Civil War: Refugees and displacement

 The war destroyed towns that were once centers of culture and economic activity.
 Much of the culture of the southern Sudanese was lost when they fled north as refugees.
 Tribes and groups that remained in the area fortified their claim on territory and entered into conflict with one another.
-In a 2019 article in Ethnopolitics, Jana Krouse goes over how violence and instability leads to the outward flow of displaced people.
-Specifically, Krouse's article explains how communal violence in South Sudan is intensified and prolonged by the broader instability and regional crises.
+Violence and instability during the conflict contributed to large scale displacement, with communal violence intensified and prolonged by wider political instability and regional crises.

 Refugee flow continues well past 2012, when "South Sudan–Sudan: State of Emergency" was published.
 Tensions between the North Sudanese government and the SPLA continued decades after the first wave of displaced peoples fled from South Sudan.
 Refugees who relocated to other parts of South Sudan soon after faced threats of violence and oftentimes became displaced again.

 The continuity of violence across South Sudan has defined the attitudes of South Sudanese living in Khartoum.
 A University of Khartoum article describes these displaced people as "angry, sad, and disappointed" with the status of South Sudan.
 The author describes the South Sudanese people as "transnational" and "diasporic"; referring to how widespread displaced people moved as a result of the Second Sudanese Civil War.

+By the end of the war, four million people in southern Sudan were displaced at least once, normally repeatedly during the war.